Samuel Daniel: 1609–1619: Final version of Civil Wars, country life, prose History, and death

+Daniel was said to have lost his place as a groom of the privy chamber to Anne of Denmark in 1618 for visiting a disgraced courtier, Robert Lloyd alias Flood.

 The final version of Daniel's prose history, The Collection of the History of England was published in 1618.
 It included material from The First Part of the History and continued from the point where that work had left off through the end of the reign of Edward III (1377).

 The final work that Daniel wrote was a poem addressed to James Montague, Bishop of Winchester, in 1618.
 It was intended to console the Bishop who was suffering from jaundice.
 The work suggests that Daniel may have been suffering from the same illness; he says of "this close vanquishing / And secret wasting sickness" that he had "struggled with it too".

 It is unclear if Daniel was ever married.
 The burial of a "Mrs. Daniell" is recorded in the Beckington register in March 1619, seven months before Daniel's death; however, it is unknown if this was the author's wife.
 Daniel executed his will on 4 September 1619 and died the following month; he was buried on 14 October 1619 at St George's Church in Beckington.
 In the 1650s, Daniel's old student, Anne Clifford, had a memorial monument erected to honour him at the church.